-- 21.1 The work of the Partnership will be supported by a business support unit hosted by Harrow Council. - 21.2 The Safeguarding Partners are committed to working towards an equitable and proportionate funding of the business support unit and the work of the Partnership asa whole.
-Contributions from Relevant Agencies will in 2019-2020 continue at similar levels to those provided in 2018-2019 for the work of the HSCB and HSAB.
+- 21.1 The work of the Partnership will be supported by a business support unit hosted by Harrow Council. - The Safeguarding Partners are committed to working towards an equitable and 21.2 proportionate funding of the business support unit and the work of the Partnership as a whole.
+Contributions from Relevant Agencies will in 2022-23 continue at similar levels to those provided in 2021 to 2022 for the work of the HSCB and HSAB.
 These are shown at Appendix 4.